Freifunk-Nord/nord-puppet-config/README.md

     echo 'secret "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";' > /root/fastd_secret.key

+### 3. copy this file to the root home folder:

+    cp manifest.pp /root/gateway.pp
+and adapt all needed settings to the new gateway

-#### 3. start the pre, puppet and post stcript
+#### 4. start the pre, puppet and post script

     ./pre-puppet.sh

-follow instructions at the end of the script. make sure you are in a screen session
+follow instructions at the end of the script. **make sure you are in a screen session**

     screen
+    puppet apply --verbose /root/gateway.pp
+    # start puppet again in case something went wrong:
-    puppet apply --verbose manifest.pp
+    puppet apply --verbose /root/gateway.pp
     build-firewall
-    /post-puppet.sh
+    bash post-puppet.sh